aces/Loris/README.CentOS6.md

 #LORIS CentOS 6.x Notes

-Note that the README in LORIS assumes that LORIS is being run on Ubuntu.
+Note that the main README in LORIS assumes that LORIS is being run on Ubuntu.

 This document contains details on how to manually perform a basic CentOS 6.x install of LORIS without using the install script (as the install script